splunk/observability-workshop/docs/smartagent/k3s.md

 ## 3. Validate metrics in the UI

-In the SignalFx UI, goto **INFRASTRUCTURE → Kubernetes Navigator → Cluster Map** and open the Kubernetes Navigator Cluster Map to ensure metrics are being sent.
+In the SignalFx UI, goto **Infrastructure → Kubernetes Navigator → Cluster Map** and open the Kubernetes Navigator Cluster Map to ensure metrics are being sent.

 ![Selecting the Kubernetes Navigator Map](../images/smartagent/clustermap-nav.png)